Vonng/pigsty/docs/p-playbook.md

 # Pigsty Playbooks

-> Learn about the pre-set scripts provided by Pigsty，the features, how to use them and the considerations.
+> Learn about the pre-set playbooks provided by Pigsty，the features, how to use them and the considerations.

-Pigsty implements core control functions at the bottom through the [Ansible Playbook](#Ansible快速上手) , and Pigsty provides pre-built plays in four main categories:
+Pigsty implements core control functions at the bottom through the [Ansible Playbook](#Ansible快速上手) , and Pigsty provides pre-set playbooks in four main categories:

-* [`infra`](p-infra.md) : Use the `infra` series of playbooks to install Pigsty standalone on the management node with optional features.
+* [`infra`](p-infra.md) : Use the `infra` series of playbooks to install Pigsty standalone on the meta node with optional features.
 * [`nodes`](p-nodes.md) : Use the `nodes` series of playbooks to include more nodes in Pigsty monitoring and management and for subsequent use.
 * [`pgsql`](p-pgsql.md) : Use the `pgsql` series of playbooks to deploy and manage PostgreSQL database clusters on existing nodes.
 * [`redis`](p-redis.md) : Use the `redis` series of playbooks to deploy and manage various modes of Redis clusters on existing nodes.